Homological approximations in persistence theory: Introduction

 Let us now restrict to the case where $|\poset| < \infty$.
 Then the \emph{incidence algebra} of $\poset$ is the finite-dimensional $K$-algebra $\incidence:= KQ/J$, where $Q$ is the Hasse quiver of $\poset$ and $J$ is the two-sided ideal generated by all commutativity relations.
-Moreover, it is well-known that the category $\mods\incidence$ of finite-dimensional (right) $\incidence$-modules is isomorphic to that of pwf persistence modules over $\poset$.
+Moreover, it is well-known that the category $\mods\incidence$ of finite-dimensional (right) $\incidence$-modules is isomorphic to that of pfd persistence modules over $\poset$.
 As such, we will freely move between these categories throughout this paper.
 We refer to \cite{ARS,ASS} for more details about finite-dimensional algebras and their module categories, to \cite{simson} for more details about incidence algebras, and to \cite[Chapter~4]{ec1} for more details about general poset theory.

 When $\poset$ is totally ordered, the category $\mods\incidence$ is very well behaved.
 Indeed, in this case, the category $\mods\incidence$ contains finitely many indecomposable objects, indexed by pairs $a \leq b \in \mathcal{P}$.
 These are the so-called ``interval modules", see Definition~\ref{def:spreadRep} below.
 Every persistence module can then be uniquely written as a direct sum of these indecomposables, yielding what is often referred to as the ``barcode'' of the persistence module.
 When viewed in this way, the parameters $a$ and $b$ describing the ends of a ``bar'' can be seen as the ``birth'' and ``death'' of some topological feature.
-For additional details on this topic, readers are referred to \cite[Chapter~1]{oudot} for finite and discrete totally ordered sets and to \cite{C-B,IRT} for arbitrary totally ordered sets.
+For additional details on this topic, readers are referred to \cite[Chapter~1]{oudot}, \cite{C-B}, and \cite{IRT}.
 In Section~\ref{sec:barcode}, we will also explicitly describe how barcodes are related to the invariants introduced in this paper.

 In both applications and theory, the natural next step is to ask what happens when the poset $\poset$ is no longer totally ordered.
 This gives rise to the theory of ``multiparameter persistence'' \cite{CZ}, in which the poset $\mathcal{P}$ is often taken to be a closed interval in the lattice $\mathbb{Z}^n$.
 Except in small cases, this amounts to studying algebras of ``wild representation type''; i.e., algebras for which a complete description of all indecomposable modules is impossible.
 Since it is no longer computationally feasible to describe arbitrary persistence modules in terms of direct sums of indecomposables in this setting, one instead can turn to the study of \emph{invariants}.
 The invariants we consider are maps $p:\mods \incidence \rightarrow \mathbb{Z}^n$ which are constant on isomorphism classes.
 We further assume that our invariants are \emph{additive}, meaning that $p(M\oplus N) = p(M) + p(N)$.
 See Definition~\ref{def:invariant} for precise definitions.